Christian views on birth control: Presbyterian Churches

 The Presbyterian Church (USA) supports "full and equal access to contraceptive methods".
-In a recent resolution endorsing insurance coverage for contraceptives, the church affirmed that "contraceptive services are part of basic health care" and cautioned that "unintended pregnancies lead to higher rates of infant mortality, low birth weight, and maternal morbidity, and threaten the economic viability of families".
+In a recent resolution endorsing insurance coverage for contraceptives, the church affirmed, "contraceptive services are part of basic health care" and cautioned, "unintended pregnancies lead to higher rates of infant mortality, low birth weight, and maternal morbidity, and threaten the economic viability of families".

-Other Reformed groups, however, are at odds over the issue, as can be seen in recent works arguing that the practice of birth control has no legitimate Christian support.
-(See for instance "The Christian Case against Contraception: Making the Case from Historical, Biblical, Systematic, and Practical Theology & Ethics" by Bryan C. Hodge.)

 Congregationalist Churches

 The Conservative Congregational Christian Conference, a denomination of the Congregationalist tradition, is opposed to abortifacients as it teaches "the biblical position of the sacredness of life from conception until natural death".

 The United Church of Christ (UCC), a denomination of the Congregationalist tradition, promotes the distribution of condoms in churches and faith-based educational settings.
-Michael Shuenemeyer, a UCC minister, has stated that “The practice of safer sex is a matter of life and death.
-People of faith make condoms available because we have chosen life so that we and our children may live.”
+Michael Shuenemeyer, a UCC minister, has stated, "The practice of safer sex is a matter of life and death.
+People of faith make condoms available because we have chosen life so that we and our children may live."

 Other denominations

-Along with these general acceptances, many movements view contraception use outside of marriage as encouragement to promiscuity.
-For example, Focus on the Family states,Sex is a powerful drive, and for most of human history it was firmly linked to marriage and childbearing.
-Only relatively recently has the act of sex commonly been divorced from marriage and procreation.
-Modern contraceptive inventions have given many an exaggerated sense of safety and prompted more people than ever before to move sexual expression outside the marriage boundary.

 The Church of Jesus Christ of Latter-day Saints

-In the largest denomination of Mormonism the Church of Jesus Christ of Latter-day Saints (LDS Church), teachings on birth control have changed over the course of its history going from condemning it as sinful to allowing it.
-The current church stance as of 2023 is that "decisions about birth control and the consequences of those decisions rest solely with each married couple" and that they should consider "the physical and mental health of the mother and father and their capacity to provide the basic necessities of life for their children" when planning a family.
-The LDS Church opposes elective abortion "for personal or social convenience" but states that abortion could be an acceptable option in cases of rape, incest, danger to the health or life of the mother, or where the fetus has been diagnosed with "severe defects that will not allow the baby to survive beyond birth".
-The church "discourages surgical sterilization as an elective form of birth control".
+The Church of Jesus Christ of Latter-day Saints (LDS Church), the largest denomination of Mormonism, has over the course of its history changed its stance on birth control from condemning it as sinful to permitting it.
+The LDS Church's current stance is to leave birth control up to the discretion of individual couples: "Decisions about birth control and the consequences of those decisions rest solely with each married couple."
+The church teaches that sexual intimacy is not only for procreation: "Sexual relations within marriage are not only for the purpose of procreation but also a means of expressing love and strengthening emotional and spiritual ties between husband and wife."
+The church discourages surgical sterilization for birth control.